The Seance Spectre: Production

+Among the models ogled by Verdeschi and Carter is Caroline Munro.
+James Snell appeared as the doomed Eagle co-pilot Cousteau in the first-series episode "Space Brain".

 Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth and draws primarily from the scores of "The Metamorph" and "The Exiles".